MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-dynamic-m-query-parameters.md

 Now that you created the tables with the `Date` field, you can bind each field to a parameter.
 Binding a field to a parameter means that as the selected value for the field changes, the value passes to the parameter and updates the query that references the parameter.

-1. To bind a field, in the Power BI Desktop **Model*- view, select the newly created field, and in the **Properties*- pane, select **Advanced**.
+1. To bind a field, in the Power BI Desktop **Model** view, select the newly created field, and in the **Properties** pane, select **Advanced**.

    > [!NOTE]
    > The column data type should match the M parameter type.

    ![Screenshot that shows binding the field to a parameter.](media/desktop-dynamic-m-query-parameters/dynamic-m-query-parameters-10.png)

-1. Select the dropdown under **Bind to parameter*- and select the parameter that you want to bind to the field:
+1. Select the dropdown under **Bind to parameter** and select the parameter that you want to bind to the field:

     ![Screenshot that shows binding the parameter to the field.](media/desktop-dynamic-m-query-parameters/dynamic-m-query-parameters-11.png)

-   Since this example is for setting the parameter to a single value, keep **Multi-select*- set to **No**, which is the default:
+   Since this example is for setting the parameter to a single value, keep **Multi-select** set to **No**, which is the default:

    ![Screenshot that shows multi-select set to No.](media/desktop-dynamic-m-query-parameters/dynamic-m-query-parameters-12.png)

-   If your use cases require passing multiple values to a single parameter, set the control to **Yes*- and make sure your M query is set up to accept multiple values.
+   If your use cases require passing multiple values to a single parameter, set the control to **Yes** and make sure your M query is set up to accept multiple values.
 Here's an example for `RepoNameParameter`, which allows for multiple values:

    ![Screenshot that shows a multivalue example.](media/desktop-dynamic-m-query-parameters/dynamic-m-query-parameters-13.png)